Chess Coach Stories

 Anyways, when Mac got into 2nd grade, besides being the chess coach for his school, I was den leader for his cub scouts, his baseball coach, basketball coach and soccer coach.

-They would always gave me the mischievous boys because I was probably the most experienced dad at the school in handling mischievous boys.
+They would always gave me the mischievous boys because I was probably the most experienced dad at the school in handling mischievous boys from my volunteer work and the others were mostly moms.

-Besides my own son, the only student that I remember specifically from interactions at the school setting that particular year was Zach Wade.
+Besides my own son, who loved chess in 2nd grade, the only student that I remember specifically from interactions at the school setting that particular year was Mac's classmate, Zach Wade.

 Zach was a small, often quiet boy(that could be pretty conversational when he started talking to you) that would give you a little sheepish grin when you interacted with him and he was happy much of the time.
 He had long hair that was tied in the back into a pony tail that was a bit different than most kids.
 He had thick glasses.
 He was all covered in freckles(just like his mom-a spitting image/male version of her).
 He was pretty intelligent and had some good perspectives on things.